The Board of Trustees is Rowcroft’s governing body and has overall responsibility for the hospice.

 Anthony Dee, Vice Chairman of the Board of Trustees

+As Vice-Chairman and Chairman of the Finance and Investment Committee, Anthony focuses on the hospice’s financial affairs.
+His professional background is in the drinks industry, specialising in sales, marketing and senior management.
+He spent 25 years at main board level, including as Chairman and Managing Director.
+Anthony brings to the Board his comprehensive experience of the business environment and its needs.
 Anthony joined the Board of Trustees in May 2015.
-As Vice-Chairman and Chairman of the Finance and Investment Committee, he ensures the good governance of the hospice’s financial affairs.
-His professional background is in the drinks industry, specializing in sales, marketing and senior management.
-He spent 25 years at main board level, latterly as Chairman and Managing Director.
-He brings to the Board his comprehensive experience of the business environment and its needs.
-He is now semi-retired and keen to further the agreed objectives of the charity, particularly strategic thinking and meeting the needs of the local community.

 Colin is a Chartered Accountant with experience in the international service sector, having been Chief Executive of International Hospitals Group and Head of Healthcare Consultancy for Ernst & Young.
-With his financial and business background in healthcare he brings entrepreneurial and commercial expertise to the Board and to the Finance and Investment Committee.
-Colin is also Chairman of the Friends of South Hams Hospital and committee member of the Devon County Association of Hospital League of Friends.
-With this he brings to Rowcroft an added knowledge of the healthcare system in Devon and the local charity sector, including fundraising and grant management.
+With his financial and business background in healthcare, he brings entrepreneurial and commercial expertise to the Board and to the Finance and Investment Committee.
+Colin is also Chairman of the Friends of South Hams Hospital and a committee member of the Devon County Association of Hospital League of Friends.
+He brings to Rowcroft an added knowledge of the healthcare system in Devon and the local charity sector, including fundraising and grant management.

-Richard qualified in medicine at Birmingham University in 1975 and served as a Medical Officer in the Royal Navy for seven years before taking up General Practice in Newton Abbot in 1981 – retiring in 2003.
-Richard brings to the Board his medical input and a ‘pastoral’ role.
-He joined the Board to help give something back for the wonderful care his General Practice patients were given by Rowcroft, and hopes to help promote the reputation of Rowcroft by being a champion for the cause.
+Richard served as a Medical Officer in the Royal Navy for seven years before taking up General Practice in Newton Abbot in 1981.
+He retired in 2003 and brings to the Board his medical input, and acts in a ‘pastoral’ role.
+He joined the Board as a way of giving back to the hospice, after witnessing our work with his General Practice patients.
+He hopes to help promote the reputation of Rowcroft by being a ‘champion for the cause’.